Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Friends at Dotori Cafe Seoul South Korea: Two people seated at a wooden table in a rustic café, surrounded by dried plants and earthy decor.
 A small window lets in natural light, contrasting with the warm glow of the pendant lights above, enhancing the cozy and intimate atmosphere of the space.

-• Fish sauce and anchovies are a common ingredient in seemingly-all vegetable dishes.
+• Fish sauce and anchovies are common ingredients in seemingly-all vegetable dishes.

-• While veganism is not widespread in Korea, the number of vegan and plant-based options have been steadily increasing.
+• While veganism is not widespread in Korea, the number of vegan options have been steadily increasing.

 • Many traditional Korean sweets are usually vegan.